sun-li/alphametic/README.md

 Thanks powerful `eval()`.
 This alphametic solver actually can support `-, *, /, **` in addition to `+`.
 So, you can play with "MONEY - MORE == SEND", too.

-If you think about equation input (e.g. "MONEY - MORE == SEND") further, you might realize that essentially is an abstract pattern, which is not necessary in alphabets!
-Equation "A * B == C" should be as same as equation "2 * 3 == 6", where both "A" and "2" represent same operand.
-With a tiny change (line 13 in [my revision][0]), pattern in digits is supported easily.
+If you think about input equation (e.g. "MONEY - MORE == SEND") further, you might realize that essentially is an abstract pattern, which is not necessary in alphabet!
+Equation "A * B == B" should perform as same as equation "1 * 2 == 2" because "A" and "1" represent same dynamic operand.
+With a tiny change (line 13 in [my revision][0]), pattern in digit is supported easily.
 Now, you are able to check whether there is any solution for pattern "11 * 11 == 121".